billpg/HashBack/README.md

 ### Initiate

-The process is started by the Initiator, who needs a Bearer token from the issuer.
+The process is started by the Initiator, who needs a Bearer token from the Issuer.

 ```
 POST https://issuer.example/api/initiate?initiator_user_id=123456